Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Results

-In summary, the numerical parameters $m_i/m_e$ and $L_x \times L_y$ have no essential effect on the resulting energy spectra, supporting the validity of the parameters used in $R0$.
+In summary, the numerical parameters $m_i/m_e$ and $L_x \times L_y$ have no strong effect on the resulting energy spectra, supporting the validity of the parameters used in $R0$.
 In contrast, the upstream particle temperatures must be selected with greater caution due to their significant influence on the particle energization.
-Accordingly, a different method was used to estimate the upstream temperatures in run $R7$ to quantitatively reproduce the measurements, as described below.
+Accordingly, a different method was used to estimate the upstream temperatures in run $R7$ to quantitatively reproduce the observations, as is described below.

-\subsection{Comparison between Observations and Simulations}
+\subsection{Comparison between observations and simulations}